CerebriumAI/juicefs-csi-driver/docs/en/guide/daemonset-mount.md

 ## Monitoring

-You can monitor DaemonSet mount pods using standard Kubernetes commands:
+You can monitor DaemonSet Mount Pods using standard Kubernetes commands:

 ```bash
 # List all mount DaemonSets